15 Best Small Towns in California (+ Things to Do There)

 Solvang

-Discover Danish and American culture in Elverhoj Museum of History and Art, and Wildling Museum of Art & Nature, or take a guided horseback ride to explore Santa Ynez Valley for one-of-a-kind quaint vibes.
+Discover Danish and American culture at Elverhoj Museum of History and Art and California Nature Art Museum, or take a guided horseback ride to explore Santa Ynez Valley for one-of-a-kind quaint vibes.

-To mark your Solvang trip as a complete one, enjoy tasting the finest local wines from over 120 vineyards and enjoy a play under the starry sky at Solvang Festival Theater.
+To mark your Solvang trip as a complete one, enjoy tasting the finest local wines from over 120 vineyards and enjoy a play under the starry sky at Solvang Theaterfest.

 Home to 40,000 acres of vineyards, Paso Robles is a well-known, world-class wine region that will amaze you with its rich agriculture, restaurants, stunning views, and one-of-a-kind outdoor activities.